-Avian influenza virus strains are described as low pathogenicity avian influenza (LPAI) or HPAI.
+Avian influenza virus strains are described as low pathogenicity avian influenza (LPAI) or high pathogenicity avian influenza (HPAI).

 Current strains of avian influenza do not appear to transmit easily between humans.